 The answer is yes, but it may be as hard as a rock!
 An ice cream maker is important because it infuses air into the sorbet, which gives it a light texture.
 If you simply pour the sorbet mixture into a container and freeze it, it will be like a popsicle and you will have trouble scooping it out of the container!
 However, you do have the option of letting it sit out and soften up a bit before you try to scoop it.

-Don’t forget, snap a picture and tag me on Instagram @julieseatsandtreats and be sure to comment below with a rating!
+Don’t forget, snap a picture and tag me on Instagram @julieseatsandtreats and be sure to comment below with a 5 star rating!
 I’d love to get your take on this delicious treat!

 - 10 peaches, peeled, pitted, and sliced

-- 4-6 tablespoons fresh lime or lemon juice
+- 4-6 Tbsp fresh lime or lemon juice

 - Add the peaches, sugar, corn syrup, and lime or lemon juice to a blender or food processor.
 Pulse to chop, then turn to high speed until everything is smooth.